moscato/refurb/README.md

 This script was written to generate inventory tags for a used computer store.

-Information generated will be stored and appended to .txt files in the directory from which the script was ran, in a folder named belly-tag.
+Information generated will be stored and appended to .txt files in the directory from which the script was ran, in a folder named info.
   Script will create this directory if it doesn't already exist.

 There are two versions, for laptop and desktop.